Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for a Jeep Cherokee are $1,592 a year for full coverage.
-Comprehensive insurance costs approximately $298, collision insurance costs $558, and liability costs around $536.
-Buying just liability costs as low as $606 a year, and insurance for high-risk drivers costs $3,450 or more.
-Teens receive the highest rates at up to $6,098 a year.
+Comprehensive insurance costs on average $298 a year, collision costs $558, and liability insurance is $536.
+A liability-only policy costs around $606 a year, with high-risk insurance costing $3,450 or more.
+Teens receive the highest rates at $6,098 a year or more.

 Average premium for full coverage: $1,592